givery-technology/sample-test/README.md

 - The event information includes the number of attendees.

 ### Q5.
 Refactoring
-If you are a manager of this project and you can change the specification of this app, what do you do?
+If you are a manager of this project and you can change the specification of this app, what would you do?

 Write your opinion to answer.md